 - Commuter Rewards – a program from the Clean Air Campaign at Georgia College that rewards registered commuters with cash, gift cards, and other prizes

 Park-and-ride lots are strategically located near roads widely used by commuters and are often near transit stations.
 Park-and-ride lots are convenient places to meet rideshare partners or switch transportation modes to mass transit.
 Public transportation planners can help commuters take advantage of park-and-ride lots by making information easy to access online.
-For example, Metropolitan Washington’s Commuter Connections website provides interactive maps of park-and-ride lots and a list of park-and-ride lots with information about bike racks and transit connections.
-"Kiss-and-ride" lots also give commuters the option to catch a ride to the transit station in a friend or family member's vehicle.
+For example, Denver’s Regional Transportation District website provides interactive maps of park-and-ride lots and a list of park-and-ride lots with information about fees, parking spaces, and transit connections.
+"Kiss-and-ride" lots and lanes facilitate the quick transfer to and from public transportation and a waiting vehicle.